 I believe Mormonism is built upon some pretty amazing divine religious metaphors.
 I’ve found it has within its scriptural theology the language and symbols to begin to reconcile some of the world’s most difficult opposing religious ideas.
-Issues such as polytheism versus monotheism; visionary experience versus hallucination; resurrection versus reincarnation; legalism versus antinomianism, priesthood versus protestantism, heavenly revelation versus human thought; and religious infallibility versus pastoral errancy, and Christian exclusivism vs universalism.
+Issues such as polytheism versus monotheism; visionary experience versus hallucination; resurrection versus reincarnation; legalism versus antinomianism, priesthood versus protestantism, heavenly revelation versus human thought, religious infallibility versus pastoral errancy, and Christian exclusivism vs universalism.
 And reconciling each of these paradoxes has essential political applications to help societies prosper.
 Today, the church may ostracize you for challenging their one-sided views of these complex ideas.
 But I encourage you to follow Christ into the true baptismal grave of standing for whats right even when your religious leaders wish you were dead.
-In fact your debate, even if it means excommunication, is essential to the progression and power of the group.
+In fact your debate, even if it means excommunication, is essential to the eternal progression and power of the group.
 I believe Christ’s central lesson was that constructive change usually comes from humble activists (even if they’re excommunicated), more than separatists and that all earthly religion is divinely designed to be continually transmuted by “Christ’s” followers (the loving martyrs) from selfishness to selflessness.
 I made a decision sometime ago that I would not throw away any of my relationships simply because I saw the yin when everybody else only seemed to be blindly aware of the yang.
 (Even if sharing my personal perspectives and truths occasionally causes conflict.)
 Although perhaps more people are leaving Mormonism today over the issues I cover on this site, than has ever occured in it’s history, I offer you the unpressured bias that it’s possible and worth it—and I hope my articles give you some scripturally-based language to share perspectives differing from the often fundamentalist mainstream.
 I hope I can illicit your help and friendship as a new generation of Mormons begins to take the reigns of the church and steer it ever closer into line with what the subtle whispers of Spirit constantly direct for it and all mankind.